Annual Activities Summary

 - UF alumni support was strong this year.
 UF alum Dr. Michael Durham recognized the impact the Institute provides to our faculty and students through supporting a $1M endowed Professorship in Creativity.
 Additionally, Bud and Kim Deffebach created the Space Coast Innovation Pathway Non-Traditional Internship Fund ($100k) to support the Institute in building innovation partnerships linked to Florida’s Space Coast.

-- EII faculty worked closely with startups and small companies and incubators across the State of Florida (e.g., UF Innovate in Gainesville, Groundswell in Melbourne) in engaging students directly with these innovation ecosystems, including working on internship opportunities and assuming leadership-level responsibilities in startGNV (Gainesville’s startup support group).
+- EII faculty worked closely with startups, small companies, and incubators across the State of Florida (e.g., UF Innovate in Gainesville, Groundswell in Melbourne) in engaging students directly with these innovation ecosystems, including working on internship opportunities and assuming leadership-level responsibilities in starting (Gainesville’s startup support group).
 For instance, EII hosted a startup sprint workshop in collaboration with the UF Entrepreneurship Collective club featuring multidisciplinary team-based project collaborations.
 Twenty-five students participated with mentors from the community provided by startGNV and local entrepreneurs as judges.

 - EII continues to work with our regional economic development partners and leading technology companies to promote the Gainesville region as an attractive option for a company location to work with our faculty and students.
 As a result of years of discussions, EII worked with the leadership of Vobile, an international leader in AI for online content identification and monetization, to locate a facility in Gainesville in this reporting period.
 The company is currently recruiting and has already hired full-time employees for the new facility and plans are for 100+ employees in Gainesville over the next couple of years.

 - The Institute continues to support the college faculty in commercializing the results of their research.
-In this year, the College of Engineering faculty research resulted in 113 inventions, 242 patent applications, and 54 technology licenses with industry.
-Annually, Herbert Wertheim College of Engineering faculty produce invention disclosures, technology licenses and options, and spin-off companies at three+ times the national university average per research dollar.
+This year, the College of Engineering faculty research resulted in 113 inventions, 242 patent applications, and 54 technology licenses with industry.
+Annually, Herbert Wertheim College of Engineering faculty produces invention disclosures, technology licenses and options, and spin-off companies at three times the national university average per research dollar.